The Passion of the Christ: Reactions to allegations of antisemitism

 Moreover, senior officer at the Vatican Cardinal Darío Castrillón Hoyos, who had seen the film, addressed the matter so:

 Anti-Semitism, like all forms of racism, distorts the truth in order to put a whole race of people in a bad light.
 This film does nothing of the sort.
 It draws out from the historical objectivity of the Gospel narratives sentiments of forgiveness, mercy, and reconciliation.
 It captures the subtleties and the horror of sin, as well as the gentle power of love and forgiveness, without making or insinuating blanket condemnations against one group.
 This film expressed the exact opposite, that learning from the example of Christ, there should never be any more violence against any other human being.

 Asked by Bill O'Reilly if his movie would "upset Jews", Gibson responded, "It's not meant to.
 I think it's meant to just tell the truth.
 I want to be as truthful as possible."
 In an interview for The Globe and Mail, he added: "If anyone has distorted Gospel passages to rationalize cruelty towards Jews or anyone, it's in defiance of repeated Papal condemnation.
 The Papacy has condemned racism in any form...Jesus died for the sins of all times, and I'll be the first on the line for culpability."

-South Park parodied the controversy in the episodes "Good Times with Weapons", "Up the Down Steroid" and "The Passion of the Jew", all of which aired just a few weeks after the film's release.